 First, the bad news.

-Palais Niederösterreich is not normally open to the public.
-It’s a private event location and partly occupied by the Austrian Federal Ministry for Europe, Integration and Foreign Affairs
+Palais Niederösterreich is not normally fully open to the public.
+It’s a private event location and partly occupied by the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.

 The good news is that, as an event location, it occasionally hosts public events.
-There’s an Easter market, a Christmas market, and I’ve seen the palais open for European Heritage Day, too
+Try the Christmas market in particular.
+And I’ve seen the palais open for European Heritage Day, too

-All three events give you a chance to see several of the historical rooms, and accompanying tours get you into, for example, that remarkable renaissance chamber.
+All such events give you a chance to see several of the historical rooms, and accompanying tours get you into, for example, that remarkable renaissance chamber.

 How to get to Palais Niederösterreich